jaspermclennan/canpl-bet/README.md

 The Machine Brain (Logistic Regression): It has studied over 500 historical CPL matches to learn how a "Strength Gap" between two teams actually translates into a Win, Loss, or Draw.

 🛠️ Key Features
-Backtesting: I built a "time machine" script that tests my models against the entire 2025 season to see which one was actually more accurate.
+Backtesting: We built a "time machine" script that tests my models against the entire 2025 season to see which one was actually more accurate.

-Neutral Odds: The models are trained to be "neutral," so I can manually add a Home Field Advantage (HFA) bonus depending on where the game is being played.
+Neutral Odds: The models are trained to be "neutral," so we can manually add a Home Field Advantage (HFA) bonus depending on where the game is being played.

 Automated Pipeline: The code automatically cleans up messy CSV data and standardizes team names and years.